 What is interesting to note is that aside from the obvious technical challenges, it is actually too often the many social, economic, and organisational factors that can impact the successful delivery of an AI solution but are frequently overlooked.
 Business goes through many stages of evolution as they grow which shape their culture, structure, and technology in complex ways.
 At times we have found that the culture of an organisation, or its bureaucratic processes or legal systems and practices can be the prime cause of friction towards change.

 Create a Unique Culture in this New World of Work

 Creating a culture of openness and transparency is key throughout the digital transformation journey.

-AI is a tool for humans to get better at their work, save time, be more productive and to focus on creative tasks rather than be timelessly preoccupied with boring mundane work.
-We must remember that our human capacity for compassion and empathy is going to be a valuable asset in the future workforce and there are certain jobs hinged on care, creativity and education that computers just can’t replace.
+AI is a tool for humans to get better at their work, save time, be more productive, and focus on creative tasks rather than be timelessly preoccupied with boring mundane work.
+We must remember that our human capacity for compassion and empathy is going to be a valuable asset in the future workforce and there are certain jobs hinged on care, creativity, and education that computers just can’t replace.

 The responsibility is on organisations to evolve and create their own unique identity, culture, work style, and management/reporting structure in this new world of work.